nationalarchives/da-tre-dev-documentation/architecture-decision-records/002-New-messaging-architecture.md

 ![pic1](../technology-considerations/messaging-architecture/diagrams/tre-exchange-messages-option3.png)

-TRE will have two SNS topics with the [fan-out pattern](../technology-considerations/messaging-architecture/README.md):
+TRE will have two SNS topics:

-- **tre-in** where producers will send messages to TRE
+- **tre-in** where external systems/services can subscribe and become producers in order to send messages to TRE
-- **tre-out** where consumers will receive messages from TRE
+- **tre-out** where external systems/services can subsribe and become consumers in order to consume messages from TRE

-The diagram includes the Parser separation and two additional topics:
+The topics will not define any SNS rules to filter the messages: the consumers are responsable of filtering the messages, accepting or rejecting them based on their implementation.

+There will be an additional SNS topic called **tre-internal** which is dedicated to internal routing, this topic can filter messages and trigger specific AWS step functions.

+> Zaizi wants to propose the useage of AWS EventBridge for the internal message routing, the advantages with this approach will be:
-- **parser-in** where producers will send messages to the Parser Step Function
+> - the integration with EventBrigde and Step Function will be much more easier
-- **parser-out** where consumers will receive messages from the Parser Setp Function
+> - with EventBridge we can filter the content of the message, there is no need to use SNS attributes

 For more details about the integrations between TRE and other systems have a look at the following pages: